ExaWorks/psij-python/docs/README-selectors.md

     x = f("<&executor-type>")

-When rendered, the `<&executor-type>` string will be replaced by the lower case version of the selected value in the immediately preceeding selector.
+When rendered, the `<&executor-type>` string will be replaced by the lower case version of the selected value in the immediately prceeding selector.
 The string `"<&executor-type>"` must be a standalone token as far as the syntax highlighter is concerned.
 That is, it probably won't work if it's in a comment.